wacevedo76/vimwiki/Dart.md

   double averageTax = 0.33;
   bool isOpen = false
   ```
-* If you do not want to initialize the variable with a Type annotation, the value **must** initialy be set to **null** by simply suffixing a question mark '**?**' to the end of the type annotation:
+* If you do not want to initialize the variable with a Type annotation, the value **must** initially be set to **null** by simply suffixing a question mark '**?**' to the end of the type annotation:
   ```
   String? name;
   double? average;
   ```

 ##### Setting constants with type annotations
-* You can initialize constants with type annotations by simply preceeding the constant type before the type annotation:
+* You can initialize constants with type annotations by simply preceding the constant type before the type annotation:
   ```
-  const String name = 'William';   <-- results in a constant string with the value 'william' final double averageTax = 0.33;  <-- results in a constatn double with the value '0.33' final String? queryResult;
+  const String name = 'William';   <-- results in a constant string with the value 'william' final double averageTax = 0.33;  <-- results in a constant double with the value '0.33' final String? queryResult;       <-- results in a constant unset string
   ```

 ### Dart Crash Course #4 - Functions
 #### Function Creating
-Functions are created similarly to variables, however a function name must end with two parentesis which will contain 0 or more parameters which the function takes
+Functions are created similarly to variables, however a function name must end with two parenthesis which will contain 0 or more parameters which the function takes
   `testfunc() {}`

 #### Function Type Anotations
-Function parametes cant take type annotations by adding the type before the paramert:
+Function parameters can take type annotations by adding the type before the parameter:
   `testfunc(String name, int age} {}`

 #### Function return type
-You can define the function's return type by preceeding the function name with the desired rurt type:
+You can define the function's return type by preceeing the function name with the desired return type:
   `String testfunc(String name, int age} {}`

 #### Positional parameters vs Named parameters:
-Parameters which are not named are ***positional paramaters***, meaning that the order in which a function recieves its arguments must match the order in which the parametes were defined.
+Parameters which are not named are ***positional paramaters***, meaning that the order in which a function receives its arguments must match the order in which the parameters were defined.
 ***Named parametes*** are defined much like you would define a **map**:
   * They must be enclosed within a set of curly braces **{}**

   > **Optional Parameters**: The Type Annotation of parameters must be suffixed with a question mark **?**
-  > **Required Paramaters**: The Type Annotation of parameters must be preceeded with the "**required**" keyword
+  > **Required Paramaters**: The Type Annotation of parameters must be preceded with the "**required**" keyword
   > **Named Arguments**: Named Arguments are defined similarly to key-value pairs:
     `testfunc(name: "william", age: 22)`